lorinkoz/talk-djangoconau20-schemas/slides.md

 -   Repeated across tenants.
 -   Don't guarantee uniqueness.

+--

-.box[Use global identifiers in addition to regular IDs]
+.box[💡 Use global identifiers in addition to local IDs]

 ---